duncombe/wikis/Development-of-Test-Themes.md

 A state is is the process of delimiting an area off its coast that is suitable for the placement of a major wind turbine farm.
 The state must adhere to a number of laws and implementing policies before it can formally delineate an area for wind turbine development and solicit bids.

 ### Questions to Guide Corresponding IPython Notebooks
-* Pre-IPython Notebook Policy Question and Policy to Data Mapping Exercise: What data is needed for particular energy planning policies (Outer Continental Shelf Lands Act, National Environmental Policy Act, etc.)?
+* Pre-IPython Notebook Policy Question and Policy-to-Data Mapping Exercise: What data is needed for particular energy planning policies (Outer Continental Shelf Lands Act, National Environmental Policy Act, etc.)?
 * Can we discover, access, and overlay on a time series time series data for wind speed and direction for set of proposed wind turbine locations (lat, long) over the past 30 years?
 * Can we discover, access, and overlay a map of proposed wind turbine locations with data sets showing ship traffic and/or other human uses (e.g. recreation, commercial fisheries, VMS data)?
 * Can we discover, access, and overlay a map of proposed wind turbine locations with core IOOS variable data over a certain bounding box and/or ecologically sensitive areas and/or Marine Protected Areas designated by law?